grafana/jsonnet-libs/klumps/README.md

 A set of [USE Method](http://www.brendangregg.com/usemethod.html) dashboards for Grafana, using Prometheus as a backend.
 Use these dashboards if you want insight into the performance of your Kubernetes infrastructure.
-For more motivation, see "[The RED Method: How to insturment your services](https://kccncna17.sched.com/event/CU8K/the-red-method-how-to-instrument-your-services-b-tom-wilkie-kausal?iframe=no&w=100%&sidebar=yes&bg=no)" talk from CloudNativeCon Austin.
+For more motivation, see "[The RED Method: How to instrument your services](https://kccncna17.sched.com/event/CU8K/the-red-method-how-to-instrument-your-services-b-tom-wilkie-kausal?iframe=no&w=100%&sidebar=yes&bg=no)" talk from CloudNativeCon Austin.

 # Getting Started

-First you'll need [jsonnet](http://jsonnet.org/) - on a Mac I recommand installing it with `brew`.
+First you'll need [jsonnet](http://jsonnet.org/) - on a Mac I recommend installing it with `brew`.
 Once you have `jsonnet` installed, the dashboards can be generated with the following command: